6 Accounting Tips for Your Business

 So, in that case, you can estimate your fixed expenses based on your monthly costs and calculate your variable payments as a percentage of sales.

-Creating a budget will bring your attention to areas in which spend could be reduced and the other regions in which it could be increased.
+Creating a budget will bring your attention to areas in which spending could be reduced and the other regions in which it could be increased.
 For instance, you may be cutting conference costs in 2021, but you may want to increase your digital advertising spend with those sales goals!

 6. Establish a cashflow forecast